Matt-Esch/virtual-dom/README.md

 diff(previous:VTree, current:VTree) -> PatchObject
 ```

-The primary motivation behind virtual-dom is to allow us to write code indepentent of previous state.
+The primary motivation behind virtual-dom is to allow us to write code independent of previous state.
 So when our application state changes we will generate a new `VTree`.
 The `diff` function creates a set of DOM patches that, based on the difference between the previous `VTree` and the current `VTree`, will update the previous DOM tree to match the new `VTree`.

 ## Patch operations